economic anthropology, political ecology, anthropology of the body

 2. Dust Exposures

 While living with nomadic herders and migrant workers in a coal boomtown in the Gobi desert near the Chinese-Mongolian border in 2012 and 2016, I witnessed how the elusive and seemingly simple substance of dust has become a serious matter of concern.
 For people in this region, the interplay of systemic environmental changes with new cross-border economic activities and open-pit coal mining developments has made daily life consumed with cleaning, breathing, choking on, and eating dust that is considered toxic to the well-being of humans and livestock, which many depend on for their livelihoods and as a primary food source.
-Through different projects, I have explored visceral and atmospheric encounters with dust, and am interested in how these encounters inform knowledge about contemporary life and possible bodily, economic, territorial and ecological futures.
+Through different projects, including collaborative research with a remote sensing scientist (Dr. Neeti, TERI School of Advanced Studies), I have explored visceral and atmospheric encounters with dust, and am interested in how these encounters inform knowledge about contemporary life and possible bodily, economic, territorial and ecological futures.

 "Extractive Atmospheres: Mining, Territory, and the Politics of Dust in the Gobi Desert", Presentation at University of Cambridge, Department of Social Anthropology & Mongolian and Inner Asian Studies Unit, Cambridge, UK.